LukaszTylisz/TicketManagement/README.md

-## Football Ticket Management
+## Ticket Management
-This is a football ticket sales back office application built with ASP.NET Core 8 Web API and Blazor WebAssembly as the UI and consumer of the API.
+This is a ticket sales back office application built with ASP.NET Core 8 Web API and Blazor WebAssembly as the UI and consumer of the API.
 Using an Onion Architecture with Clean Architecture based on architectural principles, the end goal is to have a testable and maintainable application architecture.

 // Project is in work.
 In feature will be added more functions